openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

 After the type to use is known, the method to call must be determined.
 As
-|LANG| supports overloading, the method selection process (see
+|LANG| supports overloading, more then one method may be accessible
+under the method name used in the call.

+In this case, all accessible methods are called *potentially applicable candidates* and
+:ref:`Overload Resolution` is used to select the method to call.
-:ref:`Function or Method Selection`) results in a set of applicable methods.
-If this set has only one element then the method to call is identified, otherwise it is a :index:`compile-time error` (no method to call or ambuguity as more than two applicable methods avaialble).
+If *overload resolution* can definitely select just one method, this method will be called, otherwise it is a :index:`compile-time error`
+(no method to call or ambiguity as more than one applicable methods avaialble).

 .. index::
-   method selection
+   overload resolution
    method to call
-   type
-   applicable method
+   potentially applicable candidat

 |